-Your doctor may suggest chemotherapy to treat your cancer in one of these cases:
+Your doctor may suggest chemotherapy to treat your cancer in 1 of these cases:

 You have had surgery to remove uterine sarcoma.
-Chemotherapy can help make sure that any remaining cancer cells are killed.
+Chemotherapy can help kill any remaining cancer cells.

 You are being treated with a combination of radiation and chemotherapy.